White mulberry: benefits, dosage, contraindications

 Metabolic

-Studies on mice fed a high-fat diet show that the addition of white mulberry fruit powder or polysaccharides extracted from the leaves significantly improves glucose tolerance.
-These compounds alleviate body fat accumulation and weight gain while reducing blood LDL cholesterol levels.
+Studies in mice fed a high-fat diet show that adding white mulberry fruit powder or polysaccharides extracted from the leaves significantly improves glucose tolerance.
+These compounds reduce body fat accumulation and weight gain while lowering LDL cholesterol levels in the blood.
 This dual effect on carbohydrate and lipid metabolism suggests an important role in preventing metabolic syndrome.
-White Mulberry could act in weight management.
-Deoxynojirimycin inhibits the alpha-glucosidase enzymes in the intestine, thus delaying polysaccharide absorption and limiting postprandial glucose spikes.
-Furthermore, the leaf polysaccharides inhibit pancreatic lipase, the key enzyme in dietary fat absorption.
-This dual action slows the absorption of energy macronutrients and promotes weight control.
+White mulberry may help with weight management.
+Deoxynojirimycin inhibits alpha-glucosidase enzymes in the intestine, thereby delaying the absorption of polysaccharides and limiting postprandial glycemic spikes.
+In addition, leaf polysaccharides inhibit pancreatic lipase, the key enzyme in the absorption of dietary fats.
+This dual action slows the absorption of energy macronutrients and supports weight control.

 Usages associés

-White mulberry leaf powder or extract: generally administered at 0.5 to 1 g three times per day, for a maximum duration of 3 months.
-Standardized products: Leaf powder standardized to 1.5% 1-Deoxynojirimycin.
+White mulberry leaf powder or extract: generally administered at 0.5 to 1 g three times a day, for a maximum duration of 3 months.
+Standardized products: Leaf powder standardized to 1.5% 1-deoxynojirimycin.

 Precautions